 If you're new to the topic of running a node, or looking for a less technical path, we recommend first checking out our user-friendly introduction on running an Ethereum node.

-Ethereum clients are able to run on consumer grade computers and don't require special hardware, like mining for example.
-Therefore, you have various options for deploying based on your needs.
+Ethereum clients are able to run on consumer grade computers and don't require any special hardware, like mining machines for example.
+Therefore, you have various options for deploying the node based on your needs.
 To simplify, let's think about running a node on both a local physical machine and a cloud server:

-- Providers offer high server uptime, static public IP addresses
+- Providers offer high server uptime and static public IP addresses

 - Getting dedicated or virtual server can be more comfortable than building your own

 - Trade off is trusting a third party - server provider

 - Because of the required storage size for full node, the price of a rented server might get high

 - One time investment